Are you passionate about the sports industry? Do you think a career in sport business is right for you?

 Undergraduate and graduate students at Neumann University have found success in internships and careers with many local sports organizations, including:

 Regardless of whether you want to stay local or work elsewhere, your options are far from limited.
-If Neumann has ties to all of these organizations, there are likely people within the businesses that you can connect with and learn more from.
+If Neumann has ties to all of these organizations and more, there are likely people within the businesses that you can connect with and learn more from.

 Understanding the many approaches of how to network in sport business can put you ahead of your peers in the job front.
 The connections you make can spruce up your resume in preparation for potential employers, and your Sport Business graduate degree will be an added bonus!